 Ortho Info—American Academy of Orthopaedic Surgeons

-Facet joint injections.
+Facet joint injections and medial branch blocks.
 Bupa website.
 Available at: https://www.bupa.co.uk/health-information/directory/f/facet-joint-injections.
-Accessed December 19, 2017.
+Accessed September 30, 2020.

 Lumbar zygapophysial (facet) joint injections.
 Know Your Back—North American Spine Society website.
 Available at: https://www.knowyourback.org/KnowYourBack/Treatments/InjectionTreatmentsforSpinalPain/LumbarZygapophysialJointInjections.
 Accessed September 30, 2020.

 Spinal injections.
 American Academy of Orthopedic Surgeons Ortho Info website.
 Available at: https://orthoinfo.org/en/treatment/spinal-injections.
-Updated December 2013.
-Accessed December 19, 2017.
+Accessed September 30, 2020.